karthikdaya/Auto-Inventory/README.md

 # Auto-Inventory
   Auto-Inventory is a DBMS project used in Automobile centre's to keep track of day to day inventory.

   It is implemented using javafx and mysql.

-  Softwares used are Netbeans, MySql workbench,scene builder.
+  Softwares used are Netbeans, MySql workbench and scene builder.